ScarletPixie/exercism-solutions/README.md

 # exercism-solutions
-This repo contains my solutions to the exercises from https://exercism.org/
+This repo contains my solutions to the exercises from https://exercism.org/ and set a basic CI file.